 Majority in Britain back ‘more tax, more spend’

-A majority of people in Britain are still in favour of higher taxation and government spending, according to the latest British Social Attitudes survey by the National Centre for Social Research (NatCen).
+A majority of people in Britain are still in favour of higher taxation and government spending, according to the latest British Social Attitudes survey.

 Support for increased taxation and spending is relatively high among both Conservative and Labour supporters.